 If you haven’t ever given online, now is a good time to start.
 Online giving is helpful for both the parish, since it saves our money counter volunteers time and saves us the expense of printing and mailing envelopes, as well as for you, the donor, since it saves the time used for weekly check writing.
 If you would like to sign up, please click on the “Online Giving” icon on the right side of this page.

 Don’t forget to make your donation to CTSO so that you can receive the state tax credit.
-I made mine to the maximum amount I can give.
-This is a win-win situations as we get our money back as state tax credits and the students get scholarships.
+I make mine the maximum amount I can give.
+This is a win-win situations since we get our money back as state tax credits and our students get scholarships.
 Please remember to check the box for All Saints Catholic School.
 See the link on the side of the page to make your donation.

 Visitors are always welcome to our parish, so if you are traveling through the area, we hope to see you soon in person.

 We have been updating our parish Facebook page frequently.
 You can take a look by clicking on the link on the left side of the page.